rwxrob/zet/docs/2729/README.md

 - Progressive enhancement with `if (nvim)`
 - The `:Inspect` command
 - `:help` syntax highlighting way better, plus spell check disabled
-* Best in class code completion
+* Best in class code completion S
+* Live display of `:%s/` things is far more informative